+It's highly unlikely that your vet would actually forget to neuter your pet.
 However, the healing process may temporarily make it look like that's what happened.
-In a dog neuter surgery, also called castration, the scrotum (sac containing the testicles) is not usually removed.
+In a dog neuter surgery, also called castration, the scrotum is not usually removed.
 The incision is made just in front of the scrotum.
 There are some medical conditions that warrant removal of the scrotal tissue, but that is not the norm.

-If your dog is continually licking the incision, speak to your vet sooner rather than later about ways to stop licking.
-Left unattended, dogs will inflame the skin and remove any sutures they can get to.
-This is something you want to prevent.
-Licking can also increase the chance of infection.
+If your dog is continually licking the incision, speak to your vet sooner rather than later about ways to stop this behavior.
+Left unattended, dogs will inflame the skin and can remove any sutures they may be able to reach.

-Note: For dogs that are cryptorchid, where one or both testicles do not descend into the scrotum, they stay in the abdominal cavity, there will also be an incision on the belly, similar to a spay surgery to find and remove the abdominal testicle(s).
+Some male dogs are cryptorchid—a condition in which one or both testicles have not descended into the scrotum but instead stay in the abdominal cavity.
+In this situation, there will also be an incision on your pet's belly, similar to a spay surgery, which the veterinarian made in order to find and remove the undescended abdominal testicle(s).